MISSION

 SUMMARY

-Biocultural Rebirth
+Biocultural Green Rebirth

 5-Year Proposal to Restore Biodiversity in the Amazon foothills and Essential Food Needs in the Kamëntsá Indigenous Community